petebachant/boom/README.md

     ```
     This may take a couple of minutes the first time you run it, as it will download the docker images for each service.
     *To check if the containers are running and healthy, you can run `docker ps` in your terminal.*
-- Last but not least, let's build the Rust binaries.
+- Last but not least, build the Rust binaries.
 You can do this with or without the `--release` flag, but we recommend using it for better performance:
     ```bash
     cargo build --release
     ```